 Administration and Scoring Procedures for the TABE CLAS-E

-The TABE® CLAS-E provides the number-correct (raw) and scale scores for each skill area—Reading, Writing, Listening, and Speaking—for the total battery of tests.
+The TABE CLAS-E provides the number-correct (raw) and scale scores for each skill area—Reading, Writing, Listening, and Speaking—for the total battery of tests.
 Providers must convert the raw score to the scale score for each subtest and enter the scale score for each subtest into TEAMS.
 Additional score reports include NRS proficiency levels, objective mastery scores, and Participant Performance Levels (SPLs).
-TABE® CLAS-E also offers scoring with TestMate TABE®.
+TABE CLAS-E also offers scoring with TestMate TABE.

 Testing Time for TABE CLAS-E